rjsf-team/react-jsonschema-form/README.md

 </select>
 ```

+Alternatively you can pass your own objects in and reference them directly as follows:

+    enumOptions: [{myvalue: 1, , mylabel: "one"}, {myvalue: 2, mylabel: "two"}, {myvalue: 3, mylabel: "three"}],
+    enumLabel: "mylabel",
+    enumValue: "myvalue"

+This will render indentically to the above.

+As a result it means you can use an existing array of objects and use "id" and "name" for example as the value and label.
+e.g.
+    enumOptions: myarray,
+    enumLabel: "name",
+    enumValue: "id"

 Note that string representations of numbers will be cast back and reflected as actual numbers into form state.

 ### Multiple choices list